kitsuneeesan/d_format/README.md

 ## Issue
-when you put it in line then the field can't be filled (Fix Me!)
+when you put it in line then the field can't be filled (fix me plz!)

 ## To do
-add currency logo at the beginning like monetary widget
+add currency symbol at the beginning like monetary widget